yiwan330445/rcc/docs/recipes.md

 - generic flag `--debug` shows debug messages during execution
 - generic flag `--trace` shows more verbose debugging messages during execution
 - flag `--timeline` can be used to see execution timeline and where time was spent
+- with option `--pprof <filename>` enable profiling if performance is problem, and want to help improve it (by submitting that profile file to developers)

 ## Advanced network diagnostics